iankorf/MCB185-2023/SHIT.md

 Some tasks, e.g. processing of command line arguments, should only occur in programs and not libraries.
 You wouldn't want to import a library only to find it accidentally mangled your command line.
 In order to protect such code from running amok, you can put it in a `if __name__ == '__main__'` construct.
+This is called a _dunder_ because of the double underscores.
 Code in this block is only run when the file is run as a program, not a library.

 All of this sounds quite reasonable, but here's the problem: executables and libraries are stored in completely different locations.
 Even though python files **can** be used as both programs and libraries, they **shouldn't** be.
 Programs belong in an executable path and libraries belong in a library path.
 If you have some useful functions you want to share, put them in a library.
 That's what libraries are for.
-Importing functions from executables breaks all kinds of standards for no good reason.
+Importing functions from executables breaks with standards for no good reason.

 The fact that `main()` is defined in `myprogram.py` suggests that another python file could do the following: